You are currently viewing 4 Best Electric Guitar Strings for Blues

 • Classic American tone and feel

 When you install these strings on your guitar, you will notice a warm, distinctive, balanced sound that produces a vintage vibe and rich overtones.
-The chords of the strings ring out round and sweet.
+The sound of playing blues chords on this set of strings comes out round and sweet.

-The leads of the DR become more present with plenty of sustain and punch.
-Not to mention that they go easy on your fingers with highly responsive touch sensitivity.
+And the best part is that they go easy on your fingers with highly responsive touch sensitivity.

 This pure nickel wrapped on round strings has less mid-range content, but they register a fuller, warmer bass.